This site requires a more recent version of Adobe Flash Player to function properly.

 - Sands Expo Center is one of the largest overall trade show and convention facilities in the US with approximately 1.2 million gross square feet of exhibit and meeting space.

 - LVS opened Marina Bay Sands in April 2010.
-The integrated resort has 2,600 rooms, 161,000 square feet of gaming space, 1.3 million square feet of convention and meeting space.
+The integrated resort has 2,600 rooms, 160,000 square feet of gaming space with approximately 600 table games and 2,500 slot machines, 1.3 million square feet of convention and meeting space.

 - On May 22, 2009, LVS opened the casino component of Sands Bethlehem.
-The resort has 3,250 slot machines and food and beverage offerings, as well as the parking garage and surface parking.
+The resort has 3,000 slot machines, 120 table games and food and beverage offerings, as well as the parking garage and surface parking.

 Main competitors include prominent firms in the gaming and casino industry such as Wynn Resorts, MGM Resorts, Boyd Gaming, Harrah's Entertainment, SJM and Galaxy among others.